Reconciliation (Confession)

 Mortal and Venial Sins

-n, also known as grave or deadly sin, destroys the life of grace in your soul.
+Mortal sin is a direct, conscious and free violation of one or another of the Ten Commandments in a serious matter.
+Mortal sin, also known as grave or deadly sin, destroys the life of grace in your soul.
 God's grace begins to draw the sinner back to him through sorrow for sin.
 He is brought back to life when he confesses his sins to a priest and receives absolution (forgiveness).
 The Church recommends that Catholics confess their venial sins which are violations of God's law that do not sever the relationship with him or destroy the life of grace in the soul.

-The next section is an examination of conscience to help you prepare for confession.
+The section is an examination of conscience to help you prepare for confession.
 If you are not sure whether your sins are "mortal" or venial the confessor (the priest to whom you confess your sins) will help you to understand the difference.
 Don't be shy: seek his assistance.
 Ask him questions!
 The Church wants to make it as easy as possible for you to make a frank, honest confession of all your sins.
 Most parishes schedule confessions every week, often on Saturdays.

 You are also free to call your parish priest and make an appointment for confession.